Hedgelaying: West Country hedges

-The style of hedge used in Devon, Cornwall and parts of Wales gives us the familiar deep Devon lanes.
-However, in reality they are seldom particularly deep – but rather what they do have are high banks, which give the impression of depth.
+The style of hedge used in Devon, Cornwall and parts of Wales gives rise to the familiar deep Devon lanes.
+However, they are seldom actually particularly deep, but rather have high banks, which give the impression of depth.

 The field is often on the same level as the road.
-The banks are sometimes faced with stone rather than turf.
-However these hedges are not walls which have stone all the way through, but are rather an earth bank faced with stone.
+The banks are sometimes faced with stone rather than turf—an earth bank faced with stone—without becoming simply stone walls.